Check back regularly for updates Questions or comments? Leave them at the bottom

 Franco Sarto Women’s Garcia Sandals (only $39.99!)

-Shoes – A few years ago I attended Austin City Limits, and it poured down rain.
-Lucky for me instead of wearing flip-flops I went with my Chacos.
-When it rained, that beautiful grass turns to mud, and flip-flops do not last in mud.
+Shoes A few years ago I attended Austin City Limits and it poured down rain.
+Lucky for me, instead of wearing flipflops, I went with my Chacos.
+When it rained, that beautiful grass turns to mud and flipflops do not last in mud.
 They will get stuck and you will end up walking away without shoes.
-How do you think Crocs got so popular!
-Crocs set up shop at Bonnaroo and every year when it rains people toss their Rainbows for Crocs.
+Why do you think Crocs are so popular?!
+Crocs set up shop at Bonnaroo and, every year when it rains, people toss their Rainbows for Crocs.
 I find Crocs hideous, so I stick with Chacos or any sandal with a back strap.
 For colder nights I love my Minnetokna Boots and Frys.
-I also have a great pair of Nike Sneakers in bright colors that are always comfortable.
+I also have a great pair of Nike sneakers in bright colors that are always comfortable.

-Accessories – I have been known to rock a headband but other than that I like to keep it simple.
+Accessories: I have been known to rock a headband, but other than that I like to keep it simple.
 This is really just personal preference.
 I don’t wear long necklaces because when I dance they tend to hit me in the face.
-For bags across the shoulder is the only way to go or small backpacks.
+For bags, across the shoulder or small backpacks are the only way to go.
 I love my Patagonia sling bag.

-When it comes to packing your purse for a show I have a few essentials that no matter how small the bag they are coming with me.
-If there are no size restrictions on bag sizes I will bring my Patagonia Sling bag then I’ll throw in a few extras.
+When it comes to packing your purse for a show I have a few essentials that, no matter how small the bag, they are coming with me.
+If there are no size restrictions on bag sizes I will bring my Patagonia Sling bag and then I’ll throw in a few extras.

-I prefer a sling bag to basically anything.
-The bag stays up close against your back, while only covering a small part of your back so its doesn’t get too hot.
-You can swing the bag around and easily access everything too.
+If I can bring it in I prefer a sling bag to basically anything.
+The bag stays up close against your back while only covering a small part of your back so it doesn’t get too hot.
+You can swing the bag around and easily access everything, too.
 I prefer sling bags to the backpacks because packs can get very heavy on your shoulders and cause more sweaty back.
-Unfortunately, Sling bag selection is thin… if I would love to design sling bags I could make a killing!
+Sling bag selection is thin though.
+One day I would love to design sling bags – I could make a killing!

 Crossbody bags are great but only if you keep packing to a minimum.
-The heavier the bag the more annoying on your shoulders and hips when your dancing.
-When shopping for the good cross body show bag pay close attention to the construction.
-Zipper or fold over closure to prevent sticky fingers, inside zipper pocket and ideally a structured bottom are a must.
+The heavier the bag, the more annoying on your shoulders and hips when you’re dancing.
+When shopping for the good cross body show bags, pay close attention to the construction.
+Zipper or foldover closure to prevent sticky fingers, inside zipper pocket, and ideally, a structured bottom are a must.
 A saggy or loose bottom can cause it to feel heavier with everything weighing it down.

-- Hair Ties, Clips, Bobby Pins – seriously you will always want one and so will someone else.
+- Hair ties, clips, bobby pins: Seriously you will always want one and so will someone else.
 I connect the hair ties to my bag and I could cry if I don’t have a clip.
-My hair half up half down is my happy place.
+My hair half up and half down is my happy place.

-- Phone + Phone Charger + Multi cord charger– this multi-cord will keep you and a friend charged or even your camera
+- Phone + phone charger + multicord charger: This multicord will keep you and a friend, or even your camera, charged.

-- Tissue – True Life I have a constant runny nose.
-Also for the porta potties!
+- Tissue: True story – I have a constant runny nose.
+Also good for the porta potties!

-- Sunglasses – not only for the look but protect your eyes from the sun and dust.
-If you have room in your bag toss in a hat – or one with a drawstring to keep with you.
+- Sunglasses: Not only for the look but to protect your eyes from the sun and dust.
+If you have room in your bag, toss in a hat or one with a drawstring to keep with you.

-- Sunscreen – If I can a big bottle of spray sunscreen that I apply constantly.
-If not a stick for your face or a powder sunscreen like this keep you protected and feeling clean.
+- Sunscreen: If I can fit it in, I bring a big bottle of spray sunscreen that I apply constantly.
+If not, a stick for your face or a powder sunscreen like this keeps you protected and feeling clean.

-- Makeup – If my bag has room for makeup a little cover up and eyeliner can go a long way to make you feel fresh after 8 hours in the sun.
+- Makeup: If my bag has room for makeup, a little cover up and eyeliner can go a long way to make you feel fresh after eight hours in the sun.
 Cream blush can do double duty as color for your lips and cheeks.
-Waterproof mascara that lactually last all day – this is my favorite.
-A little bottle of deodorant can be a life saver.
-Just found these Deodorant wipes, haven’t tried them yet but these are cool.
+Waterproof mascara that actually lasts all day.
+This is my favorite.
+A little bottle of deodorant can be a lifesaver.
+Just found these deodorant wipes.
+Haven’t tried them yet but these are cool.

 Also in the side zipper is Pepto and Advil.
-If the lot food doesn’t sit right you will be happy you have Pepto on hand.
-Headache or achey feet – Advil.
-Remember that drinking and Advil do not mix.
-So if you’re taking the Advil stick to water.
-Also, if you are having an upset stomach – hydrate!
+If the festival food doesn’t sit right you, you’ll be happy you have Pepto on hand.
+For headaches or achy feet – Advil.
+Remember that drinking and Advil do not mix so if you’re taking the Advil, stick to water.
+Also, if you are having an upset stomach hydrate!